Note: This course is restricted to first-year J.D. students only.

 - Team leadership:

-- Working in teams and leveraging important research about what makes for effective teamwork, such as how to improve team performance and communication, and how to create inclusive team environments
+- Working in teams and leveraging important research about what makes for effective teamwork, such as how to improve team performance and communication, and how to create safe, inclusive team environments

 - Understanding and building team resilience to help teams adapt to uncertainty, failure and rapidly changing circumstances